-Famous as a tourist paradise for Northern Europeans as well as Portuguese nationals, the southernmost region of the Algarve may not be as famous for surfing as, for example, Ericeira.
+Famous as a tourist paradise for Northern Europeans as well as for portuguese, the southernmost region of Algarve may not be as famous for surfing as, for example, Ericeira.
 However, there is some very good surfing to be had!
-If you like your sun brighter and your water a bit warmer, Algarve is worth a shot, especially on the west coast, which gets north-westerly swells.
-The south coast can also get nice waves in the winter, which is the best time to avoid the huge summer crowds anyway.
-Choose from over 50 surf spots in this unique and beautiful holiday Mecca.
+If you like your sun brighter and your water a bit warmer, Algarve is worth a shot.
+Especially on the west coast, which gets north-westerly swells.
+The south coast can also get nice waves in the winter.
+Which is the best time to avoid the huge summer crowds anyway.
+Choose from over 50 surf spots in this unique and beautiful holiday mecca.
 For beach breaks and medium southerly swells, try Sagres, which is also home to the most south-westerly point in continental Europe; and Lagos, a nice-sized city with plenty to do besides surf.
 The Algarve’s west coast waves include nice beach towns such as Arifana, Tavira, Monte Clergio and Carrapateira.

-Though both figuratively and literally off the beaten path, the Azores islands and Madeira archipelago offer unique experiences as both travel destinations and places to surf.
+Though both figuratively and literally off the beaten path, the Azores islands and Madeira archipelago offer unique experiences.
+Also for travel destinations besides places to surf.

-Around 1,360 kilometres (850 miles) west of continental Portugal, the Autonomous Region of the Azores is made up of 9 islands, each with its own character.
-The island of Terceira boasts a cluster of surf spots on its east and northeast coasts, while São Miguel features what are the archipelago’s most well-known breaks: powerful and consistent Ribeira Grande and Rabo de Peixe, both on the island’s north coast.
+Around 1,360 kilometres (850 miles) west of continental Portugal, the Autonomous Region of the Azores is made up of 9 islands.
+Each island with its own character.
+The island of Terceira boasts a cluster of surf spots on its east.
+The northeast coasts (São Miguel) features what are the archipelago’s most well-known breaks: powerful and consistent Ribeira Grande and Rabo de Peixe.
+They are both on the island’s north coast.
 Crowds are small and the surfing can get big and dangerous, especially in the winter, so take care!

-Situated in the North Atlantic Ocean some 950 kilometres (600 miles) from mainland Portugal, Madeira Autonomous Region contains two populated islands: the main island of Madeira and Porto Santo.
-Most surfing takes place on the main island, with the most famous spot being the barrelling Paul do Mar, which has played host to the ISA World Championships and big wave surfing competitions.
+Situated in the North Atlantic Ocean some 950 kilometres (600 miles) from mainland Portugal, there is Madeira.
+An Autonomous Region that contains two populated islands: the main island of Madeira and Porto Santo.
+Most surfing takes place on the main island, with the most famous spot being the barrelling Paul do Mar.
+This island has played host to the ISA World Championships and big wave surfing competitions.
 Other spots include the expert-level Jardim do Mar, Lugar de Baixo and Ponta Pequena.
 For beginners and intermediates there is the calmer São Vicente, located on the north coast.

 Surfing Portugal Facts